byandell-envsys/landmapy/strategy.md

 This adds more machinery, but it enables me to import a variety of functions that I maintain on GitHub in a single location, the package [landmapy](https://github.com/byandell-envsys/landmapy).
-I maintain this package on GitHub as a rep, just as I do with other projects.
+I maintain this package on GitHub as a repo, just as I do with other projects.

 From GitHub, I (and anyone else) can install the package with [pip](https://pypi.org/project/pip/):